gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 ### External Clock

-The external clock is typically supplied by another gameboy, but might be supplied by another computer (for example if connected to a PCs parallel port), in that case the external clock may have any speed.
+The external clock is typically supplied by another Game Boy, but might be supplied by another computer (for example if connected to a PCs parallel port), in that case the external clock may have any speed.
 Even the old/monochrome Game Boy is reported to recognizes external clocks of up to 500KHz.
-And there is no limitation into the other direction - even when suppling an external clock speed of "1 bit per month", then the gameboy will still eagerly wait for the next bit(s) to be transferred.
+And there is no limitation into the other direction - even when suppling an external clock speed of "1 bit per month", then the Game Boy will still eagerly wait for the next bit(s) to be transferred.
 It isn't required that the clock pulses are sent at an regular interval either.